dongminlee94/meta-learning-for-everyone/README.md

 ### 3. Install packages

-Next, after cloning this repository, run the following command to install required packages.
+Next, after cloning this repository, run the following command to install the required packages.

 **MacOS & Linux user**